ccunni1530/GrouP2P/README.md

 #### Initialization

 A GrouP2P object has an optional token parameter that will be used to access the GroupMe API.
 Should no token be passed, the user will be prompted to enter theirs.
-For more information about the access token, see [GroupMeAPI Class][]
+For more information about the access token, see [GroupMe API](#groupmeapi-class)

 The GrouP2P class contains all of the top-level functions needed to interact with the GroupMe API.
 Initializing the object with a string containing your developer token will begin an attempt to establish a connection to the server under the user ID associated with the token.
 This can be accessed by the ```userID``` property.